Yabdil/crud_app-in-JS/README.md

 # crud_app-in-JS
-Simple crud app in JS
+Simple crud app in Vanilla JS and the local storage